AModoMio

 Instructions

 • Chop up the nuts, roast them in a pan without fat and put them aside.
 Warm up the vegetable stock.
-Peel the apples, cut them into bite-sized pieces and fry them in a pan with 2 tbsp of olive oil and sage.
+Peel the apples, cut them into bite-sized pieces and fry them in a pan with 2 tablespoon of olive oil and sage.
 Add the rice and fry it for 1 minute or until the rice grains crackle slightly.
 Add the wine and let the liquid evaporate.

 • The hot stock can now be poured in - just enough to cover the rice.
 Let the risotto simmer, stirring it every now and again and adding the stock until the rice is cooked.
 Depending on the type of rice you use, this will take about 17 to 20 minutes.